Maria Mourani: Political career

 In the 2003 Quebec election, she ran unsuccessfully as the PQ candidate in Acadie.

 She was elected in the 2006 Canadian federal election and reelected in 2008 and 2011.
 She was consequently assigned as the Bloc Québécois Critic on Public Security and on the Status of Women in the Canadian Parliament.

 After the 2011 federal election Mourani was one of only four Bloc Québécois MPs left in the House of Commons, the only Bloc member from the Montreal area, and the only female Bloc MP in the 41st Parliament.

 She declared her candidacy in the Bloc Québécois leadership election that was held to choose a successor to Gilles Duceppe and ran on a platform of making the Bloc more independent from the Parti Québécois.
 She was defeated on the second ballot by former MP Daniel Paillé on 11 December 2011.

 She was expelled from the Bloc Quebecois caucus on 12 September 2013, for opposing the Quebec Charter of Values and subsequently sat as an independent for the remainder of her term as MP.

 On 18 December 2013, Mourani surprised citizens by announcing that she had renounced sovereigntism.
 She now believed that Canadian federalism was the best way to protect minority rights, and argued that the Charter of Rights and Freedoms was best suited to protect "the Quebec identity and all citizens of Quebec."
 She also accused the PQ of running its election campaign "on the backs of believers."

 On 19 November 2014, Mourani announced that she would run for the NDP in the next election, though as per the party's policy on crossing the floor she remained an independent MP until the election.

 On 21 January 2015 she was acclaimed the NDP's candidate in the renamed Ahuntsic-Cartierville for the 2015 Canadian federal election, but lost her seat to rival Liberal candidate Mélanie Joly.

 After the 2015 elections, she opened a consultancy office Mourani-Criminologie on criminology with a concentration on issues of organized crime and gangs, juvenile delinquency, human trafficking, prostitution and international terrorism.
 She is a member of the Quebec Professional Order of Criminologists.

 On 25 October 2017, the Quebec government nominated Mourani as the Quebec representative in the Permanent Delegation of Canada at the United Nations Educational, Scientific and Cultural Organization (UNESCO) in Paris replacing Julie Miville-Dechêne.
-She assumes her position starting 5 December 2017.
+She assumed her position on 5 December 2017.

-She endorsed the Conservative Party of Canada in 2025.
+She endorsed the Conservative Party of Canada ahead of the 2025 federal election.